Dinesh90665/Dmeal-Project/README.md

     Local testing via Ngrok: Easily accessible from any device with internet access without full public deployment.

     Provides real-time feedback and device testing across networks.
+    This is the link.. where you can see my App   {% url https://44066f8ad0f7.ngrok-free.app %}

 Project Vision/Conclusion